mdtaps/LearnToPray/README.md

 pod 'Stripe'
 ```

 Close your XCode project.
-From Terminal, while still in your project directory, run:
+From Terminal, while still in your project directory, run the code below.

 ```
 $ pod install
+```
 If you have trouble, you can find Stripe's install documentation here: https://stripe.com/docs/mobile/ios#getting-started
-```

 ## Deployment